Furretar/Audio-Card-Suite/README.md

 rrent fields
 - [ ] option to auto detect languages for subs with no language code
 - [ ] option to stop subtitle search, useful if you know you want something in the first subtitle but it didn't match immediately.
+- [ ] dynamically resize search window to always be slightly larger than search string